NUKnightLab/SceneVR/README.md

 npm run start
 ```

 View on localhost:8080.
 Connect to Google spreadsheet by adding a source in the URL.
+Images can only be viewed if they are uploaded to Flickr.
 ```
 http://localhost:8080/?source=(insert Google spreadsheet ID here)
 ```